 Closing the Deal

 It can take from 15 to 90 days or more to close a deal depending on the complexity of the transaction.
-Be sure to leave yourself enough time to move out of your existing home or apartment and into the new one.
-Schedule a final walk through to ensure the seller completed any items that needed repair from the inspections.
+Be sure to leave yourself enough time to move out of your existing home or apartments near Montgomery and into the new one Schedule a final walk through to ensure the seller completed any items that needed repair from the inspections.
 Evaluate your closing costs and be sure to discuss the tax implications with an accountant.